1. Home>

 What is the difference between in-house payroll and outsourced payroll?

 In-house payroll is managed internally by your own team, often using payroll software.
-This approach gives organisations direct control over payroll processes and data, but requires time, expertise and ongoing attention to compliance.
+This approach gives organisations direct control over payroll processes and data.
+However, it requires time, expertise, and ongoing attention to compliance.

 Outsourced payroll involves working with an external provider to manage some or all payroll activities.
 This can reduce administrative workload and reliance on internal resources, while shifting responsibility for certain processes to a specialist partner.